Airlock Claude Code Enforcer

 /airlock:sign-in.
 The sign-in flow opens a verification URL in your default browser.
 Authenticate with your Airlock account. - 3

-Pair with Mobile App
+Pair with Mobile Approver

 Run